henriquemc3/titanicproject/README.md

 ## Test Data
-- Source of test data: GWU Blackboard, email jphall@gwu.edu for more information
+- Source of test data: Kaggle titanic competition
-- Number of rows in test data: 7,500
+- Number of rows in test data: 1,308
 - State any differences in columns between training and test data: None